ekveliasvili/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 I think we have binomial distribution in this model as it refers to the success/failure rate of succesful traces cases

-After running Pyhton script I noticed that the graph repeats the graphs from the blog.
-The model represents the same results as described in blog  - the true proportion of positive cases is lower than the observed proportion of the cases traced to the wedding
+The graph which I got after running the code looks different than the one in the blog ](image-3.png)
+Graph above shows that infections occured in the weedings correspond with the level of secondary traced infections from the wedding.
+In the blog secondary tracing led to the higer number of occurances than the original infections occured at the wedding.
+It looks like the Pyhton code introduces less biases than the one in the original blog
 After that I have modified the script to 100 repetions and run it several times (some of the images are attached below)
 ![alt text](image.png) ![alt text](image-1.png)![alt text](image-2.png)
 While the mean distribution was aorun the same range between 15 and 25% of positive cases traced to wedding, every time I ran the code the graph was slighly different.
 In order to make sure that simulation is reproducible I have added random seed to allow the same graph to be produced every time someone uses the code